YZYLAB/dream-js/Readme.md

 > Remember, this is attached to the static class `Dream`, not the instance.

 You'll notice we used an internal function `evaluate_now`.
-This function is different than `nightmare.evaluate` because it runs it immediately, whereas `nightmare.evaluate` is queued.
+This function is different than `dream.evaluate` because it runs it immediately, whereas `dream.evaluate` is queued.

 An easy way to remember: when in doubt, use `evaluate`.
 If you're creating custom actions, use `evaluate_now`.
 The technical reason is that since our action has already been queued and we're running it now, we shouldn't re-queue the evaluate function.

 We can also create custom namespaces.
-We do this internally for `nightmare.cookies.get` and `nightmare.cookies.set`.
-These are useful if you have a bundle of actions you want to expose, but it will clutter up the main nightmare object.
+We do this internally for `dream.cookies.get` and `dream.cookies.set`.
+These are useful if you have a bundle of actions you want to expose, but it will clutter up the main dream object.
 Here's an example of that:

 ```js
 Dream.action('style', {